 A very small project that is having a big impact on our waistlines.
 Simple, cost effective materials were used for a shop fit out that is both the retail and manufacturing facility.
 The Saudade team make one product; 'Pasteis de Nata' or Portuguese Custard Tarts.
 Once you have had one, you realise there is no need for them to ever make anything else..
 A lot of equipment is required to make one small 'Nata', so careful planning was required to ensure efficient, safe work flows were optimised.

 As part of the Significant Refurbishment project, Dunbar Homes are upgrading key areas within their aged care facility.
 The new reception, administration area, cafe, dining and courtyard will provide a central focus that is welcoming to residents, family and visitors.
 Materials and design are light and bright with a 'beach house meet boutique hotel' theme.

 Three sketches of the new stair core at the Wirreanda STEM project.
 The stair not only links two floors but also provides tiered seating for presentations, meetings and discussion.
 Exposed slab and services above with suspended 'acoustic clouds' creates a space already referred to by the school as 'the hive'.

-Our three STEM projects are currently under construction.
+Our three STEM projects located in South Australia’s South are currently under construction.
 Demolition is forging ahead with critical activities underway during the school holidays.
 This includes cutting the first floor slab at two of the sites to provide an internal stair linkage between the STEM areas.

 A new operating theatre as part of early works at Ashford Hospital is now complete and commissioned.
 This is the first component of a multi stage refurbishment that will touch most parts of the existing hospital.